sarlalian/pdxdevops/PITCHME.md

 * Extended Page Tables
 * Rapid Virtualization Indexing

+Note:

-@note[ Virtualized MMU for the Guest OS, so the host OS doesn't have to manage shadow page tables.  ]
+- Virtualized MMU for the Guest OS, so the host OS doesn't have to manage shadow page tables.

 ---